nelson-pechmay/cnn_radiology_classifier/README.md

 |  macro avg  |    0.98   |  0.98  |   0.98   |  1563|
 |weighted avg |    0.98   |  0.98  |   0.98   |  1563|

 On the classification report above, the image labels are encoded by numbers: 0-covid19, 1-normal, 2-pneumonia.
 However, the confusion matrix (without normalization) can help better to visualize the number of miss-classified cases on the test dataset.
-For example, 21 were classified with "pneoumonia", when they were actually "normal".
+For example, 21 were classified with "normal", when they were actually "pneumonia".
 That is, around 4 % from a sample of 1563, as can be readed from the normalized confusion matrix.

 Confusion Matrix              |  Confusion Matrix (normalized) :----------------------------:|:--------------------------------------: